tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Day

 Made of dragonbone, this ring is always warm to the touch.
 Cast the wizard cantrips [light](../Classes/Wizard.md#light-standard-duration) and [spark](../Classes/Wizard.md#spark) at-will.
-When you use the daily power, a nearby enemy is dazed until the end of its next turn as you create a flaring burst of fire next to it.
+When you use the full recovery power, a nearby enemy is dazed until the end of its next turn as you create a flaring burst of fire next to it.

 **Quirk:** Believes fire is a tool to be used.